 After Rome, we took a train to Florence, the city that first made me love Italy.

 Florence was much more approachable than Rome, in that it was smaller(approximately 500,000 people as opposed to 4,500,000 for Rome) and not so overwhelming in terms of the options.
 It was everything I’d remembered and hoped it would be.
 Gorgeous, saturated with history and art, and with a refined yet friendly finish.
+It is filled with marvels and oddities, such as the enchanting Wine Windows of Florence.
 Granted, some things about Florence seemed a like a fairy tale land, but it was wonderful for three days.
 We stayed in the Torre Guelfa, built in the 1200’s, this original tower is the highest privately owned tower in Florence.
 It’s roof top bar/seating area, predictably has a stunning view of the city, and is conveniently located near the city’s center.

 One of the highlights of Florence was it’s seemingly ever present Duomo.
 It’s exquisite marble exterior and Dome designed by Brunelleschi, were stunning to say the least.
 If you are ever in Florence wondering if you should pay the 5 Euros to walk to the top of the Duomo, do it.
 It is sublime.
 From the close up views of the ceiling of the dome, to the journey through it’s double walled structure to the endless views from the top of the dome, it is well worth the entry fee.
 Below are several images from Florence’s famous duomo.